nupsea/af-wlm/README.md

 Overview
 ========

-Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
-This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+Welcome to Airflow WLM!
+Learnings with respect to Airflow with the base Astronomer setup.

 Project Contents
 ================